ccwaddey/dots/README.md

 stripped down version of dwm.
 You can use it if you want by checking out the speck repository at [speck](https://github.com/ccwaddey/speck).
-I also switched to using `st` as my terminal emulator instead of xterm.
+I also switched to using [st](https://github.com/ccwaddey/st) as my terminal emulator instead of xterm.
 These files assume those programs.
+Getting them is pretty easy though.
+Just `git clone` the links above, then run `make install` (if you're on OpenBSD); I use the package noto-fonts for st, so beware.
 This guide assumes you have doas set up; otherwise you'll have to run doas commands as root.

 ## Install packages

     doas pkg_add autoconf automake emacs firefox \
-		git gnupg ispell mutt poppler \
+		git gnupg ispell mutt noto-fonts poppler \
 		poppler-utils urlview xclip xwallpaper

 pkg_add will ask you some questions about flavors/versions.
 When it